 Channel coding includes methods for error detection and correction, which often are the only factors, that make transmission possible when the channel is poor.
 Described are linear block codes, Reed-Solomon codes and convolutional and turbo codes as well as their (possibly iterative) decoding.
 Scope: 3L + 2E.

-The last textbook uses current and also commercially successful communication systems to show that the theoretical foundations of the first eight books are certainly relevant to practice.
-ISDN and DSL for the landline network as well as the mobile communication systems GSM and UMTS are considered.
+The last textbook uses current and commercially successful communication systems to show that the theoretical foundations of the other books are certainly relevant to practice.
+ISDN and DSL for the landline network and the mobile communication systems GSM and UMTS are considered.
 Scope: 3L + 1E.

-The last book of our learning tutorial LNTww contains biographies of important engineers and scientists and a compilation of suitable technical literature for the individual books.
+The last book of our eLearning offer "LNTwww" contains biographies of important engineers and scientists and a compilation of suitable technical literature for the individual books.
 In addition, the many people involved in this eLearning project (in one form or another) are introduced.